ai-cfia/.github/profile/CONTRIBUTING.md

 A good issue:

-- good, descriptive title (preferably something understandable from management)
+- A good, descriptive title that is understandable even to management.
-- full summary with context
+- A full summary that provides context.
-- step-by-step details of the work to be done
+- Detailed, step-by-step descriptions of the work to be done.
-- acceptance criteria
+- Clearly defined acceptance criteria.
-- a task list and are correctly associated to a project
+- A task list that is correctly associated with a project.

-A great issues will also

-- provide links and (sequence) diagrams to further explain the work to be done
+- The inclusion of links and (sequence) diagrams to further clarify the work.
-- provide version, environment tested against and reproduction steps for issues filed
+- Information about the version and environment tested against, along with reproduction steps for filed issues.
-- for webapps, pull up the Developer tools panel of your browser and use it
+- For web applications, utilization of the Developer tools panel in the browser.
-- text, screenshots, application logs, console logs
+- The use of text, screenshots, application logs, and console logs to convey information.
-- describe root causes of the problem
+- An explanation of the root causes of the problem.

-Issues should also be the right-size.

-Stay away from refactoring or small fixes that can be additional tasks to existing issues.

-When the issue is created to follow up on a comment in another issue or pull request, don't forget to use the "Reference in new issue" Github feature (found in the ... menu) to provide better context.
+Additionally, issues should be appropriately sized, avoiding refactoring or minor fixes that could be added as tasks to existing issues.
+When creating an issue as a follow-up to a comment in another issue or pull request, utilize the "Reference in new issue" GitHub feature (found in the ... menu) to provide context and enhance clarity.

 ## Creating a Pull Request